marlam/6fs/README.md

 dynamically, and therefore always use only little more space than the data you store in 6fs.

-# Use Case

-The main purpose of writing this was to learn more about how [FUSE](https://github.com/libfuse/libfuse) works, and how file systems work in general.
-Since it is boring to write a program that cannot actually do anything useful, the use case for 6fs is this:
+The main purpose of 6fs is to learn more about how [FUSE](https://github.com/libfuse/libfuse) works, and how file systems work in general.
+6fs uses very basic data structures, so it is easy to understand, but its pratical usefulness is limited.
+In particular, performance is bad for anything but small or medium scale use cases.

-6fs can store encrypted copies or backups of files on file systems that do not provide the full set of Linux/UNIX file systems features, e.g. an external USB device formatted with exfat, or a file server providing only SMB.

-(However, in all honesty: performance is abysmal for anything but small or medium scale use cases.
-That's to be expected with random-access read/write on top of six files, combined with the very basic data structures used by this file system.)

 # Features